 Proper branding can be easy to overlook at this stage, as speed to market can overtake ownership focus, causing rushed, ill-planned decisions that may directly and negatively impact sales.

 Although beta products and first iterations do need to be developed fairly quickly, they rarely end up as the final product that appeals to customers or buyers at a mass retail level.
-If sales have slowed, interest from distributors has waned, or buyer meetings simply aren’t convert into sales, it’s like that something is off target.
+If sales have slowed, interest from distributors has waned, or buyer meetings simply aren’t converting into sales, it’s likely that a part of your branding is off.

-This article will discuss four primary areas where branding and brand messaging is needed to support growth and lay a proper foundation for sales.
+This article will discuss four primary areas where branding and brand messaging are needed to support growth and lay a proper foundation for sales.

 Secret One – Understanding What Branding Is (and is not)

 According to Entrepreneur magazine, within the process of market planning or marketing, developing a name, symbol, or design for a product (or business) that differentiates it from competitors is known as ‘branding’.